neulab/compare-mt/README.md

 If you want to try different types, try taking a look at `compare_mt.py`, which is documented relatively well and should give examples.

+### Case-insensitive Options

+If you don't want to consider case while computing scores or accuracies, you can turn on the case-insensitive options.
+The following gives an example:

+    python compare_mt.py example/ted.ref.eng example/ted.sys1.eng example/ted.sys2.eng --compare_scores score_type=bleu,case_insensitive=True

 ### Significance Tests

 The script allows you to perform statistical significance tests for scores based on bootstrap resampling.
 You can set